Berlin film fest winner heads home to scrap dealing life

 In the end, the only way to succeed was to break the law.

-Tanovic read about the case in newspapers and talked the couple into appearing as themselves in a kind of docu-drama with a total budget of only 30,000 euros.
+Tanovic read about the case in newspapers and talked the couple into appearing as themselves in a kind of docu-drama with a total budget of only 30,000 euros ($40,100).

 "Nobody should experience what I experienced ... only because of 980 marka (about 500 euros)," said Mujic, still dressed in the suit he wore at the festival awards ceremony.